cjk5642/EPSN/README.md

 </p>

-**EPSN** is the first ever transformation tool to convert sports data in tabular or unstrucuted format into a network style format like `.gml`.
-As well as collecting sports data as networks, you only need to provide what you want and **EPSN** will do the rest.
+**EPSN** is the first ever transformation tool to convert sports data from tabular or unstrucuted format into a network style format like `.gml`.
+As well as collecting sports data as networks, you only need to provide the desired details and **EPSN** will do the rest.

 ---